khayem487/khayem487/README.md

 ---

 ### 🧠 About Me
-- 🎓 Currently pursuing my **Engineering degree in Computer Science** at CY Tech.
+- 🎓 Engineering student at **CY Tech – Cergy Paris Université**
-- 🧩 Former preparatory student at the **Faculty of Sciences of Tunis (FST)**.
+- 🧩 Former preparatory student at the **Faculty of Sciences of Tunis (FST)**
-- 💡 Interested in **AI, automation, full-stack web development**, and **hackathons**.
+- 💡 Interested in **AI, automation, full-stack web development**, and **cybersecurity**
-- ⚙️ I enjoy solving real-world problems through code and learning emerging tech.
+- 🏆 Participant in multiple hackathons (IEEEXtreme 18.0, Cyber Horizon, AI Hackathon)
-- 🎮 I also love analyzing video games and taking part in programming competitions.
+- ⚙️ Passionate about building real-world projects that connect AI and software development

 ---